 Ways to back up or protect your files

-You can use iCloud Drive to safely store documents in iCloud, so you can retrieve them when needed and access them from all your computers, as well as iPhone, iPad and iPod touch devices.
+You can use iCloud Drive to safely store documents in iCloud, so you can retrieve them when needed and access them from all of your computers, as well as iPhone, iPad, and iPod touch devices.
 If you like, you can have all the files in your desktop and documents folders stored automatically in iCloud Drive.
-See Use iCloud Drive to store documents.
+See Store files in iCloud Drive.

-You can use iCloud Photos to safely store all the photos and videos in your photo library in iCloud, so you can retrieve them when needed and access them from all your computers, iOS and iPadOS devices and Apple TV, and on iCloud.com.
-See Use iCloud Photos to store photos in iCloud.
+You can use iCloud Photos to safely store all the photos and videos in your photo library in iCloud, so you can retrieve them when needed and access them from all of your computers, iOS and iPadOS devices, and Apple TV, and on iCloud.com.
+See Use iCloud Photos.

 CDs and DVDs